BrightQin/RWSAN/README.md

 This repo is the official implementation of "**Deep Residual Weight-Sharing Attention Network with Low-Rank Attention for Visual Question Answering**" published in the **IEEE Transactions on Multimedia (TMM), 2022**.

 ## Citation
-If this repository is helpful for your research, we'd really appreciate it if you could cite the following paper:
+If this repository is helpful to your research, we'd really appreciate it if you could cite the following paper:

 ```
 @ARTICLE{9770348,